malbiruk/WeDoScribble/README.md

     - `libreoffice` (MS Office docs)
     - `pandoc` (EPUBs)

     **Note**: two methods associated with web search and reading webpages are implemented.
 By default, the agent uses DuckDuckGo without browser, which is faster.
-But without JavaScript, not all pages are available.
-Another option uses Selenium, which operates headless browser instances, in which case you should also install `chromium` (`/usr/bin/chromium`).
+However without JavaScript not all pages are available.
+Another option uses Google Search via Selenium, which operates headless browser instances, in which case you should also install `chromium` (`/usr/bin/chromium`).

 4. **Set up API keys**:
     Create a `~/.streamlit/secrets.toml` file and add your OpenAI and OpenWeatherMap API keys: